 Each student’s Parent/Guardian must consent to the student’s participation in the Fair.
 Please complete the online registration form with the student and answer all questions.

-Here are some links that you should use to help your child register for the fair:
+Here is the link that you should use to help your child register for the fair:

 Please note: The Science Fair Committee, sponsors, and other fair supporters are not responsible for loss or damage to any display / exhibit.
 Care and operation of the display / exhibit is the responsibility of the student / exhibitor.